Periodontal Disease Treatment San Antonio, TX

 While your teeth might seem like the most crucial feature of your mouth, your gums are equally as important.
 The gums are the soft tissue that surrounds your teeth.
 Healthy tissue forms a tight seal, protecting your teeth and jawbone.
 Unhealthy tissue detaches from your teeth and allows bacteria to wreak havoc.

 Your gums provide structural support for your teeth and keep them from shifting out of place.
 Gum tissue is a barrier that prevents harmful bacteria and food from reaching sensitive areas around the tooth roots.
 Compromised gums can lead to gum recession, tooth decay, and even tooth loss.
-You can be at a higher risk for these issues if you have gum disease or poor oral hygiene.

 What Happens if I Ignore My Gums?